Bring Your Own Device (BYOD)

 Students will need a device that is suitable for typing and editing documents and accessing and using internet resources and tools.

-A compact laptop (approximately 11″ screen), Chrome book will most likely be the best fit for our learners and are preferred over an iPad***/tablet device.
+A compact laptop (approximately 11″ screen), Chrome book will most likely be the best fit for our learners and are preferred over a tablet device.
 The screen is big enough to support production of multi-media material, but compact enough to be mobile and it has a keyboard for faster input.

 For Years 11–13:

-A compact laptop (approximately 13″ screen) will most likely be the best fit for our learners and are preferred over an iPad***/tablet device.
+A compact laptop (approximately 13″ screen) will most likely be the best fit for our learners and are preferred over a tablet device.
 Students at this level will often require a sufficiently larger screen, more memory and processing ability than an entry level Chromebook provides.
 They will also possibly need access to specific software that does not operate on a Chromebook.